 I urge you to remember that sexism is not just derogatory remarks, but also discriminatory compliments like “You’re not like other women” or “You drive pretty well for a woman,” or “You’re so wife material.”
 These are all examples of ‘benevolent sexism’ and should not be casually ignored.

 Related Reading: How To Watch Out For The Relationship Red Flags – Expert Tells You

 2. He bull(y)dozes your opinions – toxic partner traits

 Dr Bhonsle puts it best when he says, “A bully is the most toxic person to be around.
 He never lets you be your own person, and walks all over your authenticity.”

 A toxic boyfriend always wants to have his own way.
-Compromise is an alien concept to him.
-If you want to have Chinese for dinner and he wants pizza, guess what – it’s pizza for dinner.
+Compromise is an alien concept to him and that itself is one of the biggest toxic partner straits.
+If you want to have Chinese for dinner and he wants pizza, guess what – it’s going to be pizza for dinner.
 This is the case with most decisions of your relationship.

 This is exactly why you should consider ending toxic relationships.
 A relationship should be a healthy balance between what two people want.
 Being cognizant of your partner’s wishes and opinions is a must-have relationship quality.
 Toxicity is imposing your will on your partner.

 3. It’s never him, it’s the world